Shannon and Shannade Clermont: Personal lives

 The Clermont twins share two Yorkshire Terrier dogs named Chase and Chloe, which they rotate together between each of their apartments so the dogs are not separated.
 Speculation regarding the twins' changed appearances began following their appearances on Bad Girls Club.
-They have since acknowledged that they have undergone cosmetic surgery for "everything besides [their] boobs," including buttock, cheek, chin, and lip augmentations.

 Shannade's legal charges

 Shannade Clermont was arrested and charged with aggravated identity theft, access device fraud, and conspiracy to commit wire fraud on July 11, 2018.
-Clermont was stated to have been solicited as a prostitute by Manhattan-based real estate broker James Alesi on January 31, 2017, and to have recorded his debit card information before his incidental death while under the influence of alcohol, cocaine, and fentanyl that evening after her departure.

-She was not suspected for involvement in his death.
+She was not suspected for involvement in the death of Manhattan-based real estate broker James Alesi.
 However, she was investigated after Alesi's account information was connected to purchases and money transfers made by Clermont after his death.
 She pleaded guilty in November, and was sentenced to one year in prison in April 2019.

 Clermont turned herself into FCI Dublin on June 4, 2019.
 She was released early on March 9, 2020.
 Her lawyer Jeffrey Lichtman stated that the twins began the Clermont Foundation for mental health after Shannade experienced suicidal thoughts from the legal proceedings.